hjeronen/hjeronen/README.md

   - :globe_with_meridians: Web Development
   - :video_game: Game Programming

-- 🌱 Recently I have been learning about websockets and updating web pages in real time
+- 🌱 Recently I have been learning about...
+  - Microprocessor architecture and pipelines
+  - How to create games with React

 ## Some more interesting projects

-### Outside GitHub:
+### Outside GitHub

 - Software Engineering Project: [RDMIntro](https://version.helsinki.fi/rdmintro/rdmintro) (in GitLab)
   - A web application for the Library of the University of Helsinki